 For approximately 2/3 of retiree’s, Social Security is more than half of their income.
-Care should be used when applying for benefits.
+To maximize the benefit, Care should be used when applying for benefits.

 Social Security was never intended to be a primary income in retirement.

 If you do not set aside other funds in a sufficient amount, you may need to continue working through your retirement.

-Social Security planning –
+Social Security planning

 To maximize the benefits, we look at several factors.
 Your health and family history for starters.
-For some, it may be advisable to begin benefits at age 62, while others it’s best to start at age 70.
+For some, it may be advisable to begin benefits at age 62, while others, it’s best to start at age 70.
 Many will say they will start at age 62 because they think it will break even.
 Not always true.
 The cost of this could be many thousands of dollars over your lifetime.
 There are several options as to how and when to apply for benefits.

 HOWEVER- If you are married, you need to consider the benefit that you will receive at age 62 or 70 or somewhere in between.
 The reason for this is so that the surviving spouse will receive the higher of the 2 incomes after your passing.
 You should look at both incomes for proper planning.

 The earlier you start your benefits – the greater the reduction in the benefits.

 A Project for you.
 Go to the big box store or grocery store and LOOK at the people.
 Are they there because they want something to do?
 This happens a lot when someone just wants to keep active.
 Others may have no choice about being there.

-Your benefits will last your lifetime, but by starting to early you will lose due to inflation.
+Your benefits will last your lifetime, but by starting too early you will lose due to inflation.
 You will receive a COLA (Cost Of Living Adjustment) that will help keep up with inflation.
 If longevity is in the family, starting your benefits early will limit them forever.

 Social Security is a sizable amount for your retirement.